OpenSwitchNOS/openswitch-ops/docs/ping_cli.md

 #### Syntax
 `ping ( <IPv4-address> | <hostname> ) datagram-size <size>`
 #### Description
-This command sets the size of the packet to be sent.The default value is 100 bytes.
+This command sets the size of the packet to be sent.
+The default value is 100 bytes.
 #### Authority
 Root user.
 #### Parameters